wix-playground/dapperdox/docs/rewrite-urls.md

 For example, the specification guides may contain the production URLs, which are not appropriate when the documentation is being served up in a development or test environment.

-Swaggerly allows you to rewrite these documentation URLs on the fly, so that they match the environment they are being served from.
+DapperDox allows you to rewrite these documentation URLs on the fly, so that they match the environment they are being served from.
 To do this, you specify the URL pattern that should be rewritten *from* and *to*, by passing the `-document-rewrite-url` configuration parameter.
 The parameter takes a `{from}={to}` pair, such as: